 In most participating countries, majorities of students indicated speaking the test language at home.
 Across countries and benchmarking participants, CIL scores tended to be higher among students speaking the test language at home; the average difference was 38 scale points.
-For 10 participating countries and benchmarking participants meeting the technical requirements, we recorded statistically significant differences between students speaking the test language and those speaking other languages at home.
+For 10 participating countries and benchmarking participants meeting the technical requirements, we recorded statistically significant differences between students speaking the test language at home.
 The statistically significant positive differences ranged from 31 scale points in Luxembourg to 66 in Uruguay.

-17 &quot;All parents" refers to both parents when a student reported on the background of two parents or to one parent if the student reported on the background of only one parent.
+^{17 &}quot;All parents" refers to both parents when a student reported on the background of two parents or to one parent if the student reported on the background of only one parent.